How to Apply to the DMD-AS Program

 A non-refundable $100 International Credential Evaluation Fee is assessed for all graduate and professional degree-seeking applicants who have post-secondary coursework taken outside the United States.
 The fee is assessed once per application term.
 Payment of the fee will be requested online through the application checklist after submission of the application.

 Please review the DMD-AS Application Checklist and the electronic document criteria requirements.
 Please do not mail your documents, our office will not accept them.

 Since the College has a limited capacity, it must be selective in choosing students.
 The selection is based upon the applicant’s credentials, letters of recommendation, and information obtained during the application process.
 A rolling admissions process is used with preference given to earlier applications.
 Admission to the College of Dentistry is competitive, and it should be recognized that not all candidates who apply will be admitted.
 Only those candidates deemed highly qualified will be invited for an on-campus or virtual interview in the months of April – August.
 Invitations are extended by faculty and therefore should not be requested by the applicant.
 The Office of Admissions will notify all applicants of a final admissions decision no later than November.

 Our office will send application status updates, including: acknowledgement receipt e-mails, missing credentials e-mails, and notification of interviews and admissions decisions via email.
 Each applicant at UIC will receive a UIN number (University Identification Number), please include your name and UIN when contacting the Admissions staff.

-Please note that the Office of Admissions is unable to provide updates to third party individuals due to the Federal Education Rights and Privacy Act (FERPA).
+Please note that the Office of Admissions is unable to provide updated personal information due to the Federal Education Rights and Privacy Act (FERPA).
 More information.
 A comprehensive FERPA records policy at UIC is linked here.